fisodd/www-fisodd-com/content/_index.rst

 Some recent updates are listed below.
 All the content, old and new,
-can be reached via the sections listed in the menu at top of the page.
+can be found within the sections listed in the menu at top of the page.